pbuffolino/seeknay747.github.io/_posts/2025-05-18-exploring-iam-careers.md

 - **Regulatory Knowledge:** Familiarity with regulatory requirements such as GDPR, HIPAA, SOX, and ISO 27001.
 - **Analytical Skills:** Strong analytical and problem-solving abilities, with attention to detail.
 - **Communication:** Effective communication skills to collaborate with cross-functional teams and convey technical information to non-technical stakeholders.
-- **Certifications (Preferred):** Certifications such as Certified Information Systems Security Professional (CISSP), Certified Identity and Access Manager (CIAM), or Certified Information Security Manager (CISM).
+- **Certifications (Optional):** Certifications such as Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM), or vendor-specific IAM certifications.

 **Similar Job Titles:**